akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### No answering honk

 The gosling grew rapidly.
 Days became weeks and the yellow down gave way to white feathers, the soft cheep to a firm honk.
-Goosie followed Beatrice mostly everywhere – to the well, to the barn, to the edge of the forest where the wild things lived.
-She was no longer a chick.
-She was a goose, and she was family.
+She was no longer a chick, but a goose; she was family.

-One morning, the yard gate stood open.
-Not wide – just a crack, but enough.
+Whether it was to the stone well, the barn, or to the wild forest, Goosie followed her, always.
+And yet, one morning, the yard gate stood open; it was not wide, just a crack, but enough for a goose to slip through.
 Beatrice stared at it, her heart climbing into her throat.

 “Goosie?”
 No answering honk.

-She ran to the pond.
-Empty.
-The reeds.
-Empty.
-The lane.
-Empty.
+She ran to the pond, but it was empty and so were the reeds and the lane.

-Her mother found her by the woodpile, tears already cutting tracks through the dust on her cheeks.
+Mother found her by the woodpile, tears already cutting tracks through the dust on her cheeks.

 “Hush now.”
 Mother knelt and took Beatrice’s hands.
 “Where would she go?”